 In other places where Cantonese is a local language, such as Guangzhou, the demography has changed greatly due to China’s economic expansion starting in the 1980s.
 Millions of people came to Guangzhou from all over China to seek new opportunities.
 These late comers do not speak Cantonese.
 Therefore, in public spaces, One hears Mandarin all the time.

 Therefore, Cantonese is the number one choice for people to learn if they want to interact with local Hong Kong people using their native language.

 If anyone wants to interact with Chinese people in the Greater China Region, Mandarin is the first choice.

 In Hong Kong, the biggest advantage of learning Cantonese is the biggest disadvantage of learning Mandarin, that Hong Kong does not offer Mandarin learners a native Mandarin speaking environment.

 If students want to be immersed in a native Mandarin speaking environment, they need to go to Shenzhen, the nearest city to Hong Kong.
 Even though it is really convenient to go to there, and many people go often, Shenzhen is still a train ride away.
 During the long lasting COVID-19 pandemic and China’s dynamic zero policy, travelling to China became really difficult.

 Another issue for Mandarin learners is that traditional Chinese characters are used in Hong Kong.

-Traditional characters and simplified characters are two overlapping writing systems of Chinese.
+The simplification process of traditional Chinese characters made traditional and similied characters are two overlapping writing systems.
 For students who have learned simplified Chinese characters, it takes time for them to adjust to the traditional characters.